DUI When Parked

 I’ve Already Received DUI Charges While in a Parked Car: What Now?

-If you have already found yourself facing charges related to a parked car while under the influence, be sure to hire an experienced DUI attorney who can create reasonable doubt of the officer’s perception that you had physical control over your vehicle.
+If you have already found yourself facing charges related to a parked car while under the influence, be sure to hire an experienced DUI attorney who can create a reasonable doubt of the officer’s perception that you had physical control over your vehicle.
 Avoid a wrongful conviction, contact a DUI attorney today!